-- You can get the best pictures by placing your camera as close to the window as possible (thanks to NPS guides who shared that insider tip!).
+- You can get the best pictures by placing your camera as close to the window as possible.

-- If you’re getting on or off in Whitefish, West Glacier or East Glacier Park, plan to arrive early so you can check out the train stations.
-The Whitefish station has an on-site museum, while East Glacier Park has interesting and historic photos from the early time of train travel to the area.
+- If you’re getting on or off in Whitefish, West Glacier or East Glacier Park, be sure to check out the train stations.

-- Don’t be afraid to ask the conductors questions about the train, best views, etc. They literally know everything there is to know and are incredibly nice.
+- Don’t be afraid to ask the conductors questions about the train, best views, etc. They are very friendly and happy to share their knowledge.

 Please note: We ask that all our visitors and residents Recreate Responsibly by being mindful of the following: know before you go; plan ahead; play it safe; leave no trace; tread lightly; and help build an inclusive outdoors.

 October 10, 2022